-Do not take every bull flag you found, and always check if the formation has a strong foundation.
+Do not take every bull flag you find, and always check if the formation has a strong foundation.

 The stock must be trending upward, and if there is no base, just ignore it for your safety.

 The bull flag screener on our website has been designed to find only strong stocks.
 You can use it if you like.

 We created the AFL to select only those stocks that have increased by 25% in the last 20 days.

 You can download the code at our screener page and look at how we find a bull flag.

 If the stock does not have a strong foundation, the momentum may stop.

 Most traders fail because of being impatient.
 You probably took a lot of bull flag trade without a strong foundation.